wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 === "Java stack"

-    Route audit events through a dedicated audit logger wired to its own appender — for example a dedicated `AUDIT_LOG` logger in your log4j2 configuration with a separate appender and retention from the operational logs (logger and appender names here are a convention; confirm your product's actual configuration).
+    Route audit events through a dedicated audit logger wired to its own appender, for example a dedicated `AUDIT_LOG` logger in your log4j2 configuration with a separate appender and retention from the operational logs (logger and appender names here are a convention; confirm your product's actual configuration).
 Do not let audit events fall through to the root logger, where they inherit operational retention and get buried in framework output.

 === "Go stack"

-    Use a dedicated `*slog.Logger` with its own handler and destination — e.g. a separate `audit` package whose handler writes to the append-only sink — kept distinct from the operational logger.
+    Use a dedicated `*slog.Logger` with its own handler and destination, for example a separate `audit` package whose handler writes to the append-only sink, kept distinct from the operational logger.
 Do not emit audit events through the operational logger.

 ### Resolving the client source IP behind proxies